sjtu-mvasl-robotics/rsl_rl/README.md

 For update in `rsl_rl.runners.on_policy_runner_mm`, please check the `rsl_rl.runners.on_policy_runner_mm` module.
 You can simply refer to our project [GBC](https://github.com/sjtu-mvasl-robotics/GBC) for recommended usage.

 ## Introduction
+This is a unofficial fork of `rsl_rl` lib.
+Maintained by [@mvasl-robotics](https://github.com/sjtu-mvasl-robotics).
+However, this fork will no longer be maintained once I graduate from SJTU.

+This fork is used in our imitation learning project [GBC](https://github.com/sjtu-mvasl-robotics/GBC).

+## Original Introduction

 Fast and simple implementation of RL algorithms, designed to run fully on GPU.